davidsonz/Travel-Website/_subposts/London2015.md

 <a target="_blank" href="http://www.nhm.ac.uk/visit/exhibitions/ice-rink.html">Ice Skating</a>!

 We finally went Ice Skating in London!
-We went to the one at the Natural History Museum, everyone told us the Sommerset house one was the more traditional, but this was the one we wanted to do.
+We went to the one at the Natural History Museum, everyone told us the Sommerset house one was the more traditional but this was the one we wanted to do.

-We were joined by Louise and Lucy for the day, Lucy was less than enthusiastic for the Ice Skating but we all survived and headed to <a target="_blank" href="https://www.choccywoccydoodah.com/">Choccywoccydoodah</a> for Hot Chosolates and Brownies afterwards.
+We were joined by Louise and Lucy for the day.
+Lucy was less than enthusiastic for the Ice Skating but we all survived and headed to <a target="_blank" href="https://www.choccywoccydoodah.com/">Choccywoccydoodah</a> for Hot Chosolates and Brownies afterwards.

 <img src="https://adventuresofthetravellingtwins.com/Photos/2015-12-26-LondonChristmas2015/iceskate1.jpg" class="image1">